-65. In conclusion the proposed change of use of the barn to an open market dwelling would cause harm to the significance of the heritage asset and the wider landscape of the National Park.
+73. In conclusion this amended scheme for proposed change of use of the barn to an open market dwelling would cause harm to the significance of the heritage asset and the wider landscape of the National Park.
+The minor changes to the external treatment of the barn's surrounds do not constitute sufficient justification for a different decision to be made from the previous refusal.
 Any benefits of the proposed development would not outweigh the harm that has been identified, contrary to Core Strategy policies GSP1, GSP2, GSP3, L1, L3 and HC1 and Development Management policies DMC1, DMC3, DMC5 and DMC10.